-Jeff Bezos Becomes Richest Man In The World As Amazon Workers Say They Are Treated Like ‘Robots’ And ‘Slaves’
+Jeff Bezos Becomes Richest Man In The World, As Amazon Workers Say They Are Treated Like ‘Robots’ And ‘Slaves’

 — Zane Zodrow (@ZaneZodrow) May 4, 2018

 And when it comes to lunchtime, there’s no respite then either.
-If employees want to leave the warehouse area, they’re forced to stand in line at the metal detector, which employees reported only leaves about ten minutes out of their 30 minute break for themselves.
+If employees want to leave the warehouse area, they’re forced to stand in line at the metal detector, which employees reported only leaves about 10 minutes out of their 30 minute break for themselves.

 Each picker is also closely monitored.
 Their scanner tracks how quickly or slowly they are working, and if they fall behind, they are quickly warned by supervisors to speed up.
 Bathroom breaks and any “time-off-tasks,” a phrase which refers to any time an employee is not actively working, are also tracked and counted against the employee.